Cburnett-96/My_E_Loading_TPC/README.md

 Features List Available:

-  #Can Buy Regular Load
+  #Can Buy Regular Load.

-  #Can Buy Promo Load
+  #Can Buy Promo Load.

-  #Can Select Contact
+  #Can Select Contact.

-  #Can Add and Delete Promo
+  #Can Add and Delete Promo manually.

-  #Can View Balance
+  #Can View Balance.

+Telecom Available as of now: Globe, TM, TNT and Smart.

 =================